This is the foundation of the SABPP strategy. The time for this is now, ke nako!

 The SABPP will continue with its pioneering work on setting HRM standards and developing people practices which will support the transition to the new world of work.
 Collaboration with universities and other research institutions will be strengthened to lead the HR research agenda.

 The work on the Leadership Standard will be followed up to spread the circle of influence on leadership as a critical people practice.

 The SABPP will continue to expand its advocacy role in fair people practices.

-E – Ethically-centred Governance.
+E – Ethically-centered Governance.

-HR practitioners should be champions of ethically centred governance in their organisations, thereby contributing to the ethical culture determined by the King IV Commission as one of the critical outcomes of governance.
+HR practitioners should be champions of ethically centered governance in their organizations, thereby contributing to the ethical culture determined by the King IV Commission as one of the critical outcomes of governance.
 SABPP will continue to make its voice known with other important promoters of good governance and will continue to produce products and services to assist HR practitioners take on this role and make an impact.

 Ethically-centered governance must also by definition be environmentally sensitive so that organizations are sustainable in all senses of the word.
 SABPP will continue to research the role of HR in supporting good environmental practices and will pursue such good practices in its own organisation.

 The SABPP will continue to practice sound financial management in order to best balance affordability for members with the demands to extend products and services to members.